ATA disk write cache setting consideration

 I am using https://github.com/rkojedzinszky/freebsd/commit/4ef12e909772b64d4642d324114271edc90adb7f on our freenas builds, which is an idea from the linux kernel.
 If a disk is configured to disable its write cache, we should not issue SYNC_CACHE commands, and thus we can improve transaction counts on the SATA ports.
 Actually I've made tests with an Intel S3700 SSD, which can handle 19k write iops.
 Without this modification, FreeBSD achieves around 5k IOPS on SATA2, while with this patch and write cache disabled around 9K IOPS can be achieved on a SATA2 port.

-#2 Updated by Alexander Motin almost 3 years ago
+#2 Updated by Alexander Motin about 3 years ago

 - Status changed from Unscreened to Screened